-Transactions with key managerial personnel
+Transactions with key management personnel

-The compensation to key managerial personnel comprising directors and executive officers is as follows:
+The table below describes the compensation to key managerial personnel which comprise directors and executive officers:

+(In Crore)

 Particulars Year ended March 31,

 2018 2017

-Salaries and other employee

-benefits to whole-time

-directors and executive

-officers (1)(2)(3)(4) 48 84
+Salaries and other employee benefits to whole-time directors and executive officers (1)(2)(3)(4) 48 84

-Commission and other

-benefits to non-executive /

-independent directors 10 10
+Commission and other benefits to non-executive/independent directors 10 10

 Total 58 94

 (1) On December 2, 2017, the Board appointed Salil Parekh as the Chief Executive Officer and Managing Director of the Company with effect from January 2, 2018.
-The appointment is for a term of five years with effect from January 2, 2018 to January 1, 2023 and the remuneration is approved by shareholders through a postal ballot dated February 20, 2018.
+The appointment is for a term of 5 years with effect from January 2, 2018 to January 1, 2023 and the remuneration is approved by shareholders through postal ballot dated February 20, 2018.